OPEN WORKSHOPS | CIRCUS EDUCATION CONFERENCE 2026

 Dr. Alisan Funk has been a circus student, practitioner, creator, performer, teacher, teacher educator, and researcher.
 She is currently an assistant professor of circus and head of the Circus Department at the Stockholm University of the Arts.
 Her work and research focus on the intersections of circus, creativity, and curriculum theory.
 Since 2020, she has been a member of the managing board of the International Network for Professional Circus Education (FEDEC).

-Dan le Man is an Australian-born circus and physical theatre artist with more than 20 years of international touring experience, and director of the Tallinn Fringe Festival.
+Dan le Man is an Australian-born circus and physical theatre artist with more than 20 years of international touring experience.
+Based in Estonia, he is the director of the Tallinn Fringe Festival and runs a vaudeville-style theatre presenting over 400 shows each year.
+He works with emerging circus artists on developing acts, pitching work, and building sustainable careers in the performing arts.